suneetnangia/wasm-orchestration-with-spin/docs/dev.md

 - [helm](https://helm.sh/): Kubernetes package manager based on helm charts
 - ...

-Just start the devcontainer by clicking the double-arrow icon in the bottom left corner of VS Code and select `Reopen in Container` or press `F1` and type `Remote-Containers: Reopen in Container`.
+Just start the Dev Container by clicking the double-arrow icon in the bottom left corner of VS Code and select `Reopen in Container` or press `F1` and type `Remote-Containers: Reopen in Container`.

 ## Deploy K3d Cluster and Workloads